angbkz/getting-cleaning-data-project/CODEBOOK.md

 ## Dataset
 The UCI HAR Dataset includes the following files:
  - 'features.txt' : List of all features.
  - 'activity_labels.txt' : Links the class labels with their activity name.
  Training dataset
  - 'train/X_train.txt' : Training set.
  - 'train/y_train.txt' : Training activity id.
  - 'train/subject_train.txt' : Each row identifies the subject who performed the activity for each window sample.
  Test dataset
  - 'test/X_test.txt' : Test set.
  - 'test/y_test.txt' : Test activity id.
  - 'test/subject_test.txt' : Each row identifies the subject who performed the activity for each window sample.

+## Output tidydata.txt
-## Identifiers
+Identifiers
+* `activity` - The type of activity performed when the corresponding measurements were taken
 * `subject` - The ID of the test subject
-* `activity` - The type of activity performed when the corresponding measurements were taken

-## Measurements
+Measurements
 * tBodyAcc-mean-X
 * tBodyAcc-mean-Y
 * tBodyAcc-mean-Z